Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 `kubectl apply -f deployment.yml
 `{{execute}}

-deployment.extensions/a123456-deployment created
+deployment.apps/a123456-deployment created

-To check that the deployment is there, run the below command to list all the deployments within your Kubernetes cluster and check for the existence of what you changed a123456 to.
+To check that the deployment is there, run the command below to list all the deployments within your Kubernetes cluster and check for the existence of your username.
 You should see something similar to what is shown below.

 `kubectl get deployments
 `{{execute}}

-Let's now check the status of the deployment.
-Make sure to replace the user according to what you changed it to be.
+Let's now check the status of the deployment with the command below.

----

 `kubectl get all -l user=a123456
 `{{execute}}

+---

 Notice that there is something called a ReplicaSet.
 Under the hood, a Deployment actually creates a ReplicaSet, which is responsible for maintaining the number of replicas for the Pod that you specified in your Deployment.